informalsystems/hermes/guide/src/advanced/troubleshooting/log-level.md

 ```

 Valid options for `log_level` are: 'error', 'warn', 'info', 'debug', 'trace'.
-These levels correspond to the tracing sub-component of the relayer-cli,
+These levels correspond to the tracing subcomponent of the relayer-cli,
 [see here](https://docs.rs/tracing-core/0.1.17/tracing_core/struct.Level.html).

 The relayer will _always_ print a last line summarizing the result of its